richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 **June**

-- *The Street of Crocodiles and Other Stories* - Bruno Shulz
+- *The Street of Crocodiles and Other Stories* - Bruno Schulz
 - *The Hidden People* - Ralph Hassig and Kongdan Oh

 ## 2015